MethaneRain/fortran/README.md

 A Fortran program is made of a collection of: <strong><em>main program</strong></em>, <strong><em>modules</strong></em>, and <strong><em>external subprograms/proceedures</strong></em>

 One of the first noticable quirks of Fortran is the way it handles variables that start with i, j, k, l, m, and n.
-By default Fortran will assign these variables to ```integers```, whil any variable name that starts with any other letter will be assigned to ```real```, or float (covered in data types later).
+By default Fortran will assign these variables to ```integers```, while any variable name that starts with any other letter will be assigned to ```real```, or float (covered in data types later).

 To override this inherit behavior, at the very beginning of the program, the statement ```implicit none``` must be added to the script.